 City Manager Troy Schulte is the city’s chief administrator.
 Under our council-manager form of government, the city manager is responsible for making city services run efficiently and economically.

 The city manager serves and advises the mayor and City Council, appoints most department directors and prepares a proposed annual budget for council consideration.
 The manager also enforces municipal laws and ordinances and coordinates City operations and programs.
-The manager does not appoint the police chief or the parks and recreation director, who are appointed instead by the boards they serve.

 About the City Manager